html2pptx.app — Complete Documentation

 ```

-**Manual setup via codex.json**
+**Manual remote setup via codex.json**

 ```